Miami has Tri-Rail... |

 Introduction

-Before Interstates 275 as well as 75 and 4 were built in the region of West Central Florida we call the Tampa Bay region, the region was basically two major cities - St. Petersburg and Tampa - unified by the Gandy Bridge, built in 1924 and twinned in 1956.
-Clearwater and northern Pinellas County and Tampa were unified by the Ben T. Davis Causeway, which we formally know today as the Courtney Campbell Causeway.
-In fact, before Gandy and Courtney Campbell were built any trip between St. Petersburg and Tampa required a trip either by rail or by boat.
+Before Interstates 275 as well as 75 and 4 were built in the region of West Central Florida we call the Tampa Bay region, the region is two major cities - St. Petersburg and Tampa - unified by the Gandy Bridge, built in 1924 and twinned in 1956.
+Clearwater and northern Pinellas County and Tampa were unified by the Ben T. Davis Causeway in 1934, which we formally know today as the Courtney Campbell Causeway.
+In fact, before the Gandy Bridge and later the Courtney Campbell Causeway were built any trip between St. Petersburg and Tampa required a trip either by rail or by boat.

 Until the mid- to late 1950's and the Tampa Bay region's first interstate highway came to town, Interstate 4.
 In 1960 the Howard Frankland Bridge opened as a four lane span that met interstate hghway standards at the time.
 St. Petersburg and Tampa were united again, this time by an interstate highway.
 Then in early to mid-1960's another interstate coming from the Georgia border came to town, and that was Interstate 75.
 When the decision was made to extend Interstate 75 south to Miami paralleling Southwest Florida and utilizing Alligator Alley, Interstate 75 was shifted to the east and the portion of Interstate 75 that went through Tampa, the Howard Frankland Bridge and St. Petersburg became Interstate 275 as we know today.